echoedinvoker/emily/course/6-desk-automation(DA)/3-positioning.md

 ![alt move api add full width and height](pic/bandicam%202022-09-18%2022-19-15-807.jpg)
 ![alt cursor move to right-botton corner of CROP](pic/bandicam%202022-09-18%2022-19-35-600.jpg)

-- The above result mainly shows that the scope of CROP contains the mask part.
+- The above result mainly shows that **the scope of CROP contains the mask part**.

 # **_Other Tips for Positioning_**

 - If the object to be DA is a web page, then use CROP positioning before each operation.
-  - Because web pages are very dynamic, compared to desktop applications.
+  - Because **web pages are very dynamic**, compared to desktop applications.
     - Even if there is only simple HTML, the length of the content in the tag will change the UI that is presented.
+- Because the coordinates in ALL CROPS are unreliable, use the move api to let the cursor reach the CROP position and then pull out the rect range to get the relative distance.